Umer-Amir/Handwriting-to-Text/README.md

-Sure!
-Here's the full text version for your `README.md`:

----

 # Handwriting-to-Text (Work in Progress)

 This project implements a handwriting recognition system using MATLAB.
 The system performs preprocessing, segmentation, and feature extraction on handwritten characters and uses a k-Nearest Neighbors (kNN) classifier to recognize characters.
 The model is trained on the A-Z Handwritten Alphabets dataset.
 This was developed as a Final Project for a Digital Image Processing course.